RobustIntelligence/helm/README.md

 # Installation

-For standard installation, you need only install the `rime-agent` chart in a K8s namespace, which is auto-configured during the guided installation process.
+**For a standard installation, you need only install the `rime-agent` chart in a K8s namespace, which is auto-configured during the guided installation process.**

 Please refer to Installation in the product documentation for details:
 - [Installation](https://docs.rime.dev/en/2.0.0/installation/index.html)